NA-MIC/ProjectWeek/PW39_2023_Montreal/BreakoutSessions/RenderingBreakout/README.md

 The goal of this breakout session is to gather all parties interested in the future of rendering in VTK and Slicer, present ongoing development by Kitware and others and discuss potential future directions and clinical and biomedical needs.

+## During the Breakout Session

+Links and notes are organized at https://hackmd.io/Mq81LxbYTfqrwOBRjxrb6Q.
+It is a markdown based document we can collaboratively & interactively edit.

+Once the breakout session is over, we will contribute the information back to this page.

 ## Topics

 * VTK Evolution